 For benign masses, we usually don’t treat them unless they are cause the fish discomfort.
 If they are seen trying to scratch their eye out, its time for the eye to go.
 This is a very safe procedure and we’ve actually done both eyes on one fish!

-Issues with eye clarity can also be a dietary issue.
+Issues with fish cloudy eyes can also be a dietary issue.
 We usually see this present in finicky eaters that only want one food source, and it’s not complete.
 We know that some fish just won’t cooperate with the menu, but try to do your best to feed them a complete diet.
 You may have to be a little creative or try out various brands.
 Just like you have that one brand of peanut butter you just can’t live without, your fish may be the same.

 - Check your water quality